 Next, to embed the brand experience through the culture, Airbnb built their new office in Singapore around the actual homes on Airbnb to showcase the vast diversity of destinations on offer through the community-driven platform.
 These include an apartment in Batignolles, Andy Warhol-inspired art loft in Bangkok, a caravan in Cornwall, a villa in Kuta, amongst others.

 “Airbnb has never been a traditional workplace.
-At Airbnb, we want to create the sense of travel when we welcome people into our office,” said Airbnb Asia-Pacific regional director Julian Persaud.
+At Airbnb, we want to create a sense of travel when we welcome people into our office,” said Airbnb Asia-Pacific regional director Julian Persaud.
 “Simply having photos of unique accommodation and far-off places are not enough, we want our employees and guests to experience the feeling you get when you travel.”

 As a sports fan, Airbnb partnered with the Air Canada Center in my hometown of Toronto to provide an amazing experience for a couple.
 They converted one of the executive suites at the arena into a place to stay for a couple.
 They saw a hockey and basketball game, then skated on the ice and shot on the court.
 Have a look: